csc301-2023-fall/project-42-team-collab/deliverables/D2/deliverable-2.md

 We have decided to split ourselves into 3 subgroups (Backend, Database, Logging and Docker), with 1-2 people in each group.

-[//]: # (I'm not sure if we will use this diagram, but I will just put it here for now)
 ![Program Layout](../D1/Frame.jpg)
 ![Architectural layout](../D1/Program_Architecture.png)